oracle/fastr/README.md

     PKG_LDFLAGS_OVERRIDE

-For example, on Mac OS, the MacPorts installer places headers in /opt/local/include and libraries in /opt/local/lib, in which case, the above variables must be set to these values prior to the build.
-Note that if more than once location must be specified, the environment variable values must be quoted.
+For example, on Mac OS, the MacPorts installer places headers in /opt/local/include and libraries in /opt/local/lib, in which case, the above variables must be set to these values prior to the build, e.g.:

+    export PKG_INCLUDE_FLAGS_OVERRIDE=-I/opt/local/include
+    export PKG_LDFLAGS_OVERRIDE=-L/opt/local/lib

+ Note that if more than once location must be specified, the values must be quoted, e.g., as in `export PKG_LDFLAGS_OVERRIDE="\"-Lpath1 -Lpath2\""`.

+ The environment variable `JAVA_HOME` must be set to the location of the jvmci-enabled Java JDK.

 ## Building FastR
 Use the following sequence of commands to download and build an interpreted version of FastR.